 Train lovers have a particular fondness for the Settle-Carlisle line and staying in Chapel-le-Dale is ideally suited for boarding at Ribblehead Station.
 The station has been restored and has a visitor centre with information on the local railway’s history and a shop selling memorabilia.
 Diesel trains operate on the line every day and steam trains (book in advance for these) run less frequently.

 You don’t need to be a potholer to explore some of the local caves.
 Show caves, with lighting and paths and a guide to lead you, are open to the public and are a safe way of getting to know the landscape.
 Learn how the stalactites and stalagmites have formed over millennia (and which is which!) and marvel at the beauty in this strange underground world.
 White Scar Caves is the longest show cave in the UK and it takes about an hour and twenty minutes to walk its full length.
 Ingleborough Cave is another well-known cave and there is a concrete path for ease of walking.

 Chapel-le-Dale encompasses everything that’s good about Yorkshire rural life.
 You can get away from it all and enjoy age-old attractions along with modern, comfortable amenities and good quality local produce.
 Rent a country cottage in Chapel-le-Dale for warm memories of North Yorkshire.

-Book a Chapel le Dale cottage and look forward to discovering some of the best of Yorkshire on holiday.
+Book a Chapel-le-Dale cottage and look forward to discovering some of the best of North Yorkshire on holiday.